ocean-tracking-network/node-manager-training/_episodes/14_The Push.md

 >
 > Now the Nodebook will upload all the Detection Extracts into their relevant folders on Plone.
 >
-> Please wait for them all to complete - indicated by a **green checkmark** and a summary of the time it took to complete the extract.
+> Please wait for them all to complete - indicated by a $${\color{green}green}$$ checkmark and a summary of the time it took to complete the extract.
 >

 ### Emailing Researchers - Using Contacts Table

 This section of the notebook relies on the `obis.detection_extracts_list` table, the current Push date, and the project and contact relations currently in each Node to create a single email per project PI and Point of Contact advising on all the updated data files from the current data push for their projects.
-This step should be done by once all detection extracts are created and posted to the project repositories.
+This step should be done once all detection extracts are created and posted to the project repositories.
 This step should only be completed once, as repeating it may result in unecessary emails being sent to researchers

 The first step of this section is to connect to the node database, if this has not already been done in the Nodebook.